feklee/vncdesk/README.rst

    - A compatible VNC server such as TigerVNC_ 1.4 or TightVNC_ 1.3

    - gtk-vnc_ 0.5 or compatible, with the Python GTK+ 3 bindings
-        package gtk-vnc for debian-based linux (you may need also libgtk-vnc-2.0-dev, libgtk-vnc-2.0-0, libgtk-vnc-2.0-0-dbg)

 3. If you want to set up an explicit font path for the VNC server, at the same level as ``__init__.py`` create ``font_path.py``.
 Example contents::